Ali Musa Daqduq: Return to Hezbollah

-On 13 March 2019, Israel Defense Forces spokesperson Lt.
-Col. Jonathan Conricus accused Daqduq of having come back to Lebanon and then Syria, and founded a Hezbollah-operated network of "a few" Syrian operatives manning outposts in the Golan Heights border village of Hader, Syria and collecting intelligence against Israeli targets.
+According to Israel, he arrived in Syria in 2018 to form Hezbollah's "Golan File" unit, which would operate against Israel from southern Syria and southern Lebanon.
+The unit was based in the Druze village of Hader and was kept secret from the Assad regime.
+It was revealed on 13 March 2019 by IDF spokesperson Lt.
+Col. Jonathan Conricus, who accused Daqduq of having come back to Lebanon and then Syria, and founded a Hezbollah-operated network of "a few" Syrian operatives manning outposts in Hader and collecting intelligence against Israeli targets.
 The accusation included video footage of men walking to and from the outposts.

 Personal life and death

-Daqduq's son, Hassan Ali Daqduq, was killed in an Israeli airstrike in Syria's Quneitra governorate in December 2023.
+Daqduq's son, Hassan Ali Daqduq, was killed in an Israeli airstrike in Syria's Quneitra Governorate in December 2023.